 InsuranceCo Administrative Expense Ratio is calculated as set forth in the table below.
 The ratio reflects the costs associated with running our combined insurance companies.
-We believe InsuranceCo Administrative Expense Ratio is useful to evaluate our ability to manage our expenses as a percentage of premiums before ceded quota share reinsurance.
+We believe InsuranceCo Administrative Expense Ratio is useful to evaluate our ability to manage our expenses as a percentage of premiums before the impact of quota share reinsurance.
 Expenses necessary to run the insurance company are included in other insurance costs and federal and state assessments.
 These expenses include variable expenses paid to vendors and distribution partners, premium taxes and healthcare exchange fees, employee-related compensation, benefits, marketing costs, and other administrative expenses.
+The numerator and denominator in the calculation below reflect an adjustment to remove the impact of the Company's quota share arrangements.
 Below is a calculation of our InsuranceCo Administrative Expense Ratio for the periods indicated.

-Year Ended December 31, 2021 2020 (in the ousand s) Other insurance costs \$ 410,363 \$ 216,534 Ceding commissions 82,246 126,840 Stock-based compensation expense (42,295) (18,299) Health insurance industry fee - 19,251 Federal and state assessment of health insurance subsidiaries 138,369 81,199 Other non-recurring items (2) \$ - \$ (12,102) Health insurance subsidiary adjusted administrative expenses (A) \$ 588,683 \$ 413,423 Premiums before ceded reinsurance (1) \$ 2,712,988 \$ 1,672,339 Excess of loss reinsurance premiums (16,266) (24,066) Other non-recurring items (2) - (64,538) Net premiums before ceded quota share reinsurance (B) \$ 2,696,722 \$ 1,583,735 Insurance Co Administrative Expense Ratio (A divided by B) 21.8% 26.1%
+Year Ended December 31, 2022 2021 (in thousands) Other insurance costs \$ 706,439 \$ 410,363 Impact of quota share reinsurance (1) 154,741 82,246 Stock-based compensation expense (51,495) (42,295) Federal and state assessment of health insurance subsidiaries 281,049 138,369 Health insurance subsidiary adjusted administrative expenses (A) \$ \$ 1,090,734 \$ 588,68 588,683 Premiums before ceded reinsurance (2) \$ 5,334,520 \$ 2,712,988 Excess of loss reinsurance premiums (31,502) (16,266) Net premiums before ceded quota share reinsurance (B) \$ 5,303,018 \$ 2,696,722 InsuranceCo Administrative Expense Ratio (A divided by B) 20.6 % , 21.8 %